Hungry Happenings

 Recipe Notes

-• Store the truffles in an airtight container at room temperature for up to 10 days.
+• Store the truffles in an airtight container at room temperature for up to 7 days or refrigerate them for up to 14 days.

 • You can freeze the truffles for up to 3 months if you wrap them well, place them in an airtight container.
 Thaw them overnight in the refrigerator then continue to thaw them on the counter at room temperature for a few hours before unwrapping.
 This will keep them from becoming sticky with condensation.